dwgill/dwgill.github.io/content/articles/code/how-this-blog-is-built.md

 ![getpelican.com circa 2017]({filename}/images/code/getpelican-site-2017-04-20.png)

 Not my style, and not responsive besides.
-I looked through the themes available on [pelicanthemes.com][] and found [Flex][flex] to my taste while not complicating things too much up front.
+I looked through the themes available on [pelicanthemes.com][] and found [Flex][flex] to be to my taste while not complicating things too much up front.
 Pelican seems to half-expect you to install themes via the `pelican-themes` program which is installed alongside Pelican, but that seems to operate by installing themes on a system wide basis and I preferred to have the project self-contained in my Git repo as much as possible.
 I ended up going with putting the Flex's git repo in a git [submodule][git-submodule] of my project repository.
-An introduction to Git is beyond the purview of this article (I got myself familiar with it with the [Code School course][git], personally), but
-[Git submodules][git-submodule] aren't all that common, and as that's what I ended up going with I figured I might detail what I did.
+An introduction to Git is beyond the purview of this article (I got myself familiar with it with the [Code School course][git], personally), but [Git submodules][git-submodule] aren't all that common, and as that's what I ended up going with I figured I might detail what I did.
 At the very least, it will be useful when I come back in a while wondering how